 - Inspect plants daily or as frequency as possible.
 Yellow sticky traps can be placed next to plants to scout for common invertebrate pests such as thrips, aphids, fungus gnats, shore flies, leaf miners and whiteflies.
-Blue sticky traps are effective for western flower thrips (F. Occidentalis).
+Blue sticky traps are effective for western flower thrips (F. Occidentalis) as they are difficult to see on the yellow traps.
 Place traps at time of sowing and replace often. - Indicator plants or sentinel plants, plants that are most likely to be infested with pests, can be grown in conjunction with research plants to be used for detection.
-Common bean (Phaseolus vulgaris) or Marigold (Tagetes erecta L.) as an attractive crop to natural is frequently used this way. - Traps should be inspected at least once a week.
-A hand lens or dissecting scope is helpful for pest identification. - Gently shaking plants can dislodge pests that are hidden from view.
+Common bean (Phaseolus vulgaris) or Marigold (Tagetes erecta L.) are attractive species to thrips.
+It is much easier to spot damage on the bean leaves to thrip feeding than it is to see the thrips.
+If you are using Marigolds for thrip detection tap the flowers over a blue card which will show as yellow insects on the blue background. - Traps should be inspected at least once a week.
+A hand lens or dissecting scope is helpful for pest identification.

+Gently shaking plants can dislodge pests that are hidden from view.
 Use some blue card paper and tap pests out of indicator species.
-Use caution when moving infested plants in and out of growing spaces. - The Growth Facilities staff can assist in identifying pests and diagnosing problems.
+Use caution (bag them) when moving infested plants in and out of growing spaces.

+• The Growth Facilities staff can assist in identifying pests and diagnosing problems.